-The prevalence of the decreased OJ (less than 1 mm) was 32.7%, which was similar to what Hegdeet al. has found among their Indian study participants.
-The edge-to-edge relationship was observed in 8.8% which was similar to the result obtained by Onyeaso and Sote22 in Nigeria.
-But, higher than the rates observed in India, Brazil, China and Libya ^{6, 34, 16, 26}.
-Ideal OB (of 1 to 50% vertical overlap) was detected in 64.5% of the current study subjects (figure

-4).
-This result was similar to results seen in Iraq and Nigeria (both 67.3%)^{22, 21}.
-But, higher than the results detected in Saudi Arabia, Kenya, Jordan and Libya ^{27, 2, 28, 34}.
-As for the edge-to-edge OB relationship, it was found to be present in 8.6% of the study participants, which was similar to the prevalence of edge-to-edge relationship in Saudi Arabia and Nigeria ^{22, 2}.
+The prevalence of the decreased OJ (less than 1 mm) was 32.7%, which was similar to what Hegde et al., has found among their Indian study participants.
+The edge-to-edge relationship was observed in 8.8% which was similar to the result obtained by Onyeaso and Sote in Nigeria.
+But, higher than the rates observed in India, Brazil, China and Libya6,16,26,34.
+Ideal OB (of 1 to 50% vertical overlap) was detected in 64.5% of the current study subjects (Figure 4).
+This result was similar to results seen in Iraq and Nigeria (both 67.3%).
+But, higher than the results detected in Saudi Arabia, Kenya, Jordan and Libya2,27,28,34.
+As for the edge-to-edge OB relationship, it was found to be present in 8.6% of the study participants, which was similar to the prevalence of edge-to-edge relationship in Saudi Arabia and Nigeria2,22.

-No significant relationship was found between the distribution difference of the different OJ (table 4) and OB relationships (table 5) with the age, gender and school type of this study participants, which was similar to the findings observed among the Libyan pre-schoolers, where Bugaighis did not find any significant correlation between the OJ with other factors such as: age and gender.
-As well as, a lack of correlation between the different OB recorded in this study and age.
-But regarding the lack of association between the different OB and gender, the results observed in this study comes in disagreement with the Libyan study, where the mean OB recorded in the Libyan boys was significantly greater than the girls34.
-Conversely, among the Saudi children, Zakirulla found out that the severity of OB was significantly less in the five-year-olds in comparison to the 3-year-olds23.
+No significant relationship was found between the distribution difference of the different OJ (Table 4) and OB relationships (Table 5) with the age, gender and school type of this study participants, which was similar to the findings observed among the Libyan preschoolers.
+But regarding the lack of association between the different OB and gender, the results observed in this study comes in disagreement with the Libyan study, where the mean OB recorded in the Libyan boys was significantly greater than the girls.
+Conversely, among the Saudi children, Zakirulla found out that the severity of OB was significantly less in the five-year-olds in comparison to the 3-year-olds.